Hubbry Logo

 Ring boy scandal

-As was standard within the wrestling industry at the time, WWF would routinely recruit young men as gofers; in particular, they would be asked to help set up the ring before events.
+As was standard within the wrestling industry at the time, the WWF would routinely recruit young men as gofers; in particular, they would be asked to help set up the ring before events.
 Mel Phillips, who appeared on-screen as a ring announcer, was tasked with managing the ring crew.
-In 1992, one such "ring boy", Tom Cole, went public with allegations of sexual abuse against WWF, which were initially broken in the New York Post by sports journalist Phil Mushnick on February 26, 1992.
+In 1992, one such "ring boy", Tom Cole, went public with allegations of child sexual abuse against the WWF, which were initially broken in the New York Post by sports journalist Phil Mushnick on February 26, 1992.

 Cole also alleged that Terry Joyal – who wrestled for the WWF under the ring name Terry Garvin and was Phillips' supervisor backstage – had sexually harassed him twice as a teenager.
-On the first occasion in 1988, Joyal allegedly solicited Cole on a car trip to Massachusetts and offered him alcohol and drugs; after rebutting the advances, Cole was not offered further work for some time.
-On the second occasion, in 1990, Joyal allegedly solicited Cole for oral sex; after Cole rejected the advances again, Phillips rescinded a job offer to Cole, supposedly on Joyal's orders.
+On the first occasion, in 1988, Joyal allegedly solicited Cole on a car trip to Massachusetts and offered him alcohol and drugs; after rebutting Joyal's advances, Cole was not offered further work for some time.
+On the second occasion, in 1990, Joyal allegedly solicited Cole for oral sex; after Cole rejected his advances again, Phillips rescinded a job offer to Cole, supposedly on Joyal's orders.
 In a 2020 statement to Business Insider, WWE attorney Jerry McDevitt confirmed the second incident did take place, but denied that it was indicative of a culture of child sexual abuse, as Cole was nineteen years old at the time.
 Cole also made similar accusations of sexual harassment against Joyal's boss Pat Patterson, another veteran wrestler and a member of McMahon's inner circle.

 On March 11, The San Diego Union-Tribune published an article that not only mentioned Cole's allegations, but also summarised the ongoing steroid use scandal and allegations by former WWF wrestler Barry Orton and former announcer Murray Hodgson against Joyal and Patterson.
-The story also included allegations by another former ring boy, Chris Loss, who alleged "boys [were] getting propositioned and played with all the time", but that ring boys "put up with it" because WWF generously paid them.
+The story also included allegations by another former ring boy, Chris Loss, who alleged "boys [were] getting propositioned and played with all the time", but that ring boys "put up with it" because the WWF generously paid them.

 See all